 Why is this tuna pasta salad the best, you ask?
 Well, because we’re comfort food classic experts and when we say this recipe is the one, it’s the one.

 The addition of bell peppers in this pasta salad recipe adds crunch and a pop of sweetness that I just love.
-There’s also a tip in the recipe for making those red onions a little less sharp in flavor, but we’ll get to that later.
+We also have a tip for making those red onions a little less sharp in flavor, but we’ll get to that later.

 Tangy, creamy tuna pasta salad can be served as a side dish or the main course!
 I’m telling you guys, you won’t be able to stop eating this one, it’s literally so addicting!

 Of course the ingredients for this pasta salad can be switched up, but this recipe is our favorite combination of ingredients.
 Each one plays a role, so read on to see what each ingredient adds to the recipe!

 - Albacore Tuna Fish: Honestly, I really don’t think this pasta salad is the right application for a fancy, oil based tuna fish.
 This pasta salad is from the roots of picnics and BBQs and a good quality, firm Albacore tuns fish is the way to go!

 - Elbow Pasta: Regular elbow macaroni is fine, but we like this large elbow pasta too.
 There’s more room for the tangy, mayonnaise dressing to seep inside and burst out when you bite into it, and that, my friends, is kind of what we live for.